Reciprocal links are more than just a simple exchange agreement between two sites.

 This tactic was working up until the early 00’s when Google updated its guidelines and many websites that were using it or other spammy techniques vanished.

-We need to stress that such a practice is against Google’s guidelines which basically means that marketers that are still practicing it have high chances of getting penalised and lose their SERP rankings.
+We need to stress that such a practice is against Google’s guidelines, which basically means that marketers that are still practicing it have high chances of getting penalised and losing their SERP rankings.

 In other words, today PBNs are considered to be black-hat link building since excessive exchanges of links is a red flag for the search engines.